Jakub JirsÃ¡k - stock.adobe.com

 The top two security headaches security operations teams are struggling with are compliance (34%) and lack of visibility into infrastructure security (33%), the survey shows.

-Other challenges include setting consistent security policies across cloud and on-premise environments (31%), the continuing lack of qualified security staff (31%), lack of integration with on-premise security technologies (29%) and security’s inability to keep pace with changes to new and existing applications (29%).
+Other challenges include setting consistent security policies across cloud and on-premise environments (31%), the continuing lack of qualified security staff (31%), lack of integration with on-premise security technologies (29%) and security’s inability to keep pace with changes to and existing applications (29%).

 Security professionals say access controls (52%) are the primary method they use to protect data in the cloud, followed by encryption or tokenisation (48%), the use of security services from the cloud provider (45%), deployment of cloud security monitoring tools (36%), and connecting to the cloud via protected networks (36%).

-Asked about compliance challenges, the top concern among respondents is monitoring cloud services for new vulnerabilities (43%), followed by going through audits and risk assessments (40%), monitoring for compliance (39%), staying up to date on new compliance requirements (35%), data quality and integrity in regulatory reporting (34%), scaling and automating compliance activities (26%) and applying the shared responsibility model (24%).
+Asked about compliance challenges, the top concern among respondents is monitoring cloud services for vulnerabilities (43%), followed by going through audits and risk assessments (40%), monitoring for compliance (39%), staying up to date on compliance requirements (35%), data quality and integrity in regulatory reporting (34%), scaling and automating compliance activities (26%) and applying the shared responsibility model (24%).

 According to the survey report, the biggest barriers to cloud adoption are data security (29%) and general security risks (28%), combined with lack of budget (26%), compliance challenges (26%), and lack of qualified staff (26%).